jessicabriandebean/jessicabriandebean.github.io/README.md

 # portfolio
 3-6 selected projects to showcase skills, experience, and education.
-These projects are examples of actual, proprietary production.
+These projects are examples of proprietary production.
+The steps and skills required are identical to actual projects.
 # 📁 Data Portfolio

 Welcome to my data science and analytics portfolio!
 Here you'll find projects in: